Before I jump into the Barclaycard Arrival World Mastercard review, let me say a few words on why we chose to apply for this particular card.

 Barclays is a British multinational banking and financial services company headquartered in London, United Kingdom.
 It is a universal bank with operations in retail, wholesale and investment banking, as well as wealth management, mortgage lending and credit cards.
 It has operations in over 50 countries and territories and has around 48 million customers.
 As of 31 December 2011 Barclays had total assets of US$2.42 trillion, the seventh-largest of any bank worldwide.

-$89 annual fee after the first year (Fee is waived first year)
+- $89 annual fee (waived the first year)

 This is the card we use.
 Although it has the annual fee, it is waived for the first year.